 Truth Bomb: Some teachers are mean

 Yup.
 We said it.
-Teachers are supposed to be held to these high standards and are expected to be helpful, but the truth is, not all teachers are going to a positive in your life.
+Teachers are supposed to be held to these high standards and are expected to be helpful, but the truth is, not all teachers are going to be positive in your life.

 Teachers are people.
 And the majority are women.
-While we believe firmly in women empowerment, there are still some women out there who operate from a place of jealousy, competition and plain old (cover your ears) bitchiness.
+While we believe firmly in women empowerment, there are still some women out there who operate from a place of jealousy, competition, and plain old (cover your ears) bitchiness.

 Unfortunately, learning who these people are means sometimes you get stomped on.

 That was the last time I asked anyone for help at that school.
 It made me change my career path.
 Now, I wish I’d had the guts to speak up and confront the person, but that’s not my personality.
-Instead, I’ll just hope the person reads this one day and gets that I’m passive aggressively telling them off.
+Instead, I’ll just hope the person reads this one day and gets that I’m passive-aggressively telling them off.

 Truth Bomb: Teaching is more than teaching